center-for-threat-informed-defense/top-attack-techniques/README.md

 <b>Prevalence</b> is defined as the frequency of which an attacker usesuse for a specific ATT&CK technique over a period of time.
 This component makes use of real-world data that was gathered for the Sightings Ecosystem project.
 Frequency analysis was used and adjusted based on recency of the technique’s usage, so a technique seen last week will be weighted higher than a technique seen last month.
 ![Screen Shot 2022-05-03 at 8 43 24 AM](https://user-images.githubusercontent.com/86126040/166455288-2aa32233-069e-4555-aa08-20561ab13bd0.png)

+To view a more indepth look at our methodology, please see the methodology document within this github.

 <h2>Putting this to practical use</h2>